tidwall/GoSwift/README.md

 ### Installing

-Just drop the `goswift.swift` file into your project.
+Just drop the `go.swift` file into your project.

 ### Features